Skip to main content

 Žiče 66, 3215 Loče

-The garden is intended for sightseeing, educational activities and the sale of herbs grown in a biodynamic way.
-In addition to various tea blends, Majda and Katja are best known for their herbal salt, Majnika, which consists of traditional Piran salt and 18 types of herbs and vegetables.
-With the addition of a special tuber, they upgraded this salt, so Majnika Premium Herbal Salt also contains a root of light that has the ability to introduce light into the human body.
+The garden serves as a haven for sightseeing, educational activities, and the sale of herbs cultivated in a biodynamic manner.
+Among their offerings, Majda and Katja are renowned for their signature creation, the herbal salt named Majnika.
+This unique blend combines traditional Piran salt with 18 varieties of herbs and vegetables.
+To elevate this already exceptional salt, they introduced a special tuber, resulting in Majnika Premium Herbal Salt, which incorporates a root of light known for its ability to infuse light into the human body.

 FOR THE CURIOUS:

-• Among the offer of the Majnika Herbal Garden, you can also find sprouts.
-They grow alfalfa sprouts, red cabbage, radish, red radish and broccoli.
-Did you know that sprouts contain up to 10 times more vitamins than an adult plant?
+• Within the offerings of Majnika Herbal Garden, you’ll discover an array of sprouts.
+From alfalfa to red cabbage, radish, red radish, and broccoli, these nutrient-packed sprouts are a delightful addition to any culinary experience.
+Did you know that sprouts can contain up to 10 times more vitamins than their fully grown counterparts?

 • The innovative young farmer 2019 awarded by public selection and the Agribusiness 2020 best entrepreneur in agricultureawarded by an expert committee are two titles that prove that the Majnika Herbal Garden is an excellent example of good practice.